University Administrative Policies

 • Ensure that their staff has undergone background checks that, at a minimum, comply with Section 4.2; and

 • Provide evidence of one-million dollars ($1,000,000) of general liability insurance coverage that lists “the University of New Mexico” as an additional insured party.
 This insurance may be purchased through the State Risk Management Department's Tenant Users' Liability Insurance Program.
-For more information, visit the Safety and Risk Service's Liability Insurance webpage and click on the Tenant Users' Liability tab.
+For more information, visit the Risk Services' Liability Insurance webpage and click on the Tenant Users' Liability tab.

 6. Reporting